xyfu66/score-following-app/README.md

 $ ./start_app.sh  # Server will start at http://localhost:8000/
 ```

+Note: The first server startup might take longer as it downloads required soundfonts from `partitura` library.

 ```bash
 $ cd frontend/
 $ npm start  # Client will start at http://localhost:50003/